-Spot fines shall be between R100 and R10,000, depending on the severity of the infringement.
-The decision on how much to impose will be made by the Site Manager, and will be final.
-In addition to the spot fine, the Contractor shall be required to make good any damage caused as a result of the infringement at his own expense.
+Spot fine amounts shall be guided shall guided by values in the project specific rewards and discipline procedure (Procedure no: 200.11984 Rev 1), depending on the severity of each infringement.
+The decision on how much to impose will be made by the site director in consultation with the ECO, and will be final.
+In addition to the spot fine, the Contractor shall be required to make good any damage caused as a result of the infringement at his own expense to the satisfaction of the ECO.